 - Maryland Successful by 40 - VIP List, The Daily Record (2011)

-- Listed as a "Litigation Star" in Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms and Attorneys, 2010 to present
+- Listed as a "Litigation Star" in Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms and Attorneys, 2010 - present

 - Listed as a "Litigation Star" in Benchmark Plaintiff Litigation: The Definitive Guide to America's Leading Plaintiff Litigation Firms and Attorneys

 - Ranked in Chambers USA: America's Leading Lawyers for Business as a leading Commercial Litigation and Bankruptcy Litigation lawyer